Lorenzo Hoareau: International career

 Hoareau was called up to the senior national team for a friendly tournament in Comoros in September 2021.
 He went on to make his senior international debut on 1 September 2021 in a match against the hosts.
 Three days later he earned his second cap and scored his first goal for the Seychelles in a 1–8 defeat to Burundi.
-At 14 years and 242 days, he became the youngest player from an African nation to score in a senior international fixture and second-youngest scorer worldwide, behind Aung Kyaw Tun.
+At 14 years and 241 days, he became the youngest player from an African nation to score in a senior international fixture and second-youngest scorer worldwide, behind Aung Kyaw Tun.

 In November 2022 Hoareau was named to the Seychelles’ under-17 squad for 2023 Africa U-17 Cup of Nations qualification.
 He went on to score the Seychelles' only goal in the campaign, part of a 1–7 defeat to Zambia on 5 December 2022.

+Hoareau was recalled to the senior squad for 2026 FIFA World Cup qualification matches against the Ivory Coast and Kenya in November 2023.
+However, he was dropped from the squad because of injury.
+He returned to the squad in June 2024 for qualifiers against the Gambia and Burundi.
+In the latter match, Hoareau scored his second senior goal off a perfect pass from Brandon Labrosse in the eventual 1–3 defeat.
+Later that month, Hoareau was part of the Seychelles roster for the 2024 COSAFA Cup.
+He scored in the team's opening match against Lesotho to salvage a 1–1 draw with the last edition's runners-up.